mike99mac/mariacmdb/README.md

 mariacmdb - A simple Configuration Management Database

 positional arguments:
-  subcommand            Can be 'add', 'describe', 'initialize', 'query', 'remove' or 'update'
+  subcommand            Can be 'add', 'describe', 'init', 'query', 'remove' or 'update'

 options:
   -h, --help            show this help message and exit